mvonweis/esphome-chsc5816/README.md

 The pinouts below are for the LilyGo T-Encoder Pro.

 ```
+# Include this CHSC5816 component.

 external_components:
   - source: github://mvonweis/esphome-chsc5816
     components: [ chsc5816 ]

 # The touchscreen part.
-First set up the internal I2C bus on pins 5 and 6, then activate
+First set up the internal I2C bus on pins 5 and 6, then the
-# the CHSC5816 chip on pins 8 and 9.
+# CHSC5816 chip on pins 8 and 9.
 Add two triggers, one for touch and one for swipe.
-# Note that one of the QWIIC connectors has another I2C bus on pins 15 and 16.
+# Note that there is another I2C bus on pins 15 and 16 connected to one of the QWIIC
+# connectors.

 i2c:
   - id: i2c_bus_touch